SoftwareEngineeringToolDemos/FSE-2010-Ref-Finder/README.md

 Ref-Finder: A Refactoring Reconstruction Tool based on Logic Query Templates.

-This repository contains information related to the tool Ref-Finder presented in Foundations of Software Engineering (FSE), 2010.
-The tool was originally presented in the paper "Ref-Finder: A Refactoring Reconstruction Tool based on Logic Query Templates" by Miryung Kim, Matthew Gee, Alex Loh and  Napol Rachatasumrit.

-This repository is not the original repository for this tool.

-In this repository, for Ref-Finder you will find:

-:white_check_mark: Source code (available)

-:white_check_mark: Executable tool (available)

-This repository was constructed by [Eesha Mulky] (https://github.com/egmulky) under the supervision of [Emerson Murphy-Hill] (https://github.com/CaptainEmerson).

 [Website for Ref-Finder Tool Demo](https://sites.google.com/site/reffindertool/)

 RefFinder  identifies complex refactorings between two program versions using a template-based refactoring reconstruction approach---RefFinder expresses each refactoring type in terms of template logic rules and uses a logic programming engine to infer concrete refactoring instances.
 It currently supports sixty three refactoring types from Fowler's catalog, showing the most comprehensive coverage among existing techniques.